 7. Remember Quality Control

-Finally, you never ever want to forget about quality control.
-No matter what you sell, you want to make sure that your product looks good, works right, and does what it’s supposed to do.
-Some businesses have a person in charge of quality control while others have a team who do quick checks during stock audits or when the stock is coming in to check for damages and other issues.
+Finally, always remember quality control.
+No matter what you sell, you want to make sure your product looks good, works correctly and does what it’s supposed to do.
+Some businesses have a person in charge of quality control, while others have a team who do quick once-overs during stock audits or when the stock is coming in to check for damages and other issues.

-When your product is of the highest quality, it shows your customers that you care about what your business produces.
-This also helps with inventory management because you can ensure that your shelves are stocked with only the best products at all times.
-Broken, faulty, or aesthetically displeasing products won’t be cluttering your storeroom, giving your best products the spotlight they deserve.
+When your product is of the highest quality, it shows your customers you care about what your business produces.
+This extra effort also helps with inventory management because you can ensure your shelves have only the best products at all times.
+Broken, faulty or aesthetically displeasing products won’t clutter your storeroom, giving your best products the spotlight they deserve.